cfircoo/aws-sso-manager/memory-bank/productContext.md

 4. **Advanced Features**
    - Mark frequently used roles as favorites
-   - Set up Quick Access for instant role switching
+   - Set up Quick Access for instant role switching with individual role display
    - Login to ECR repositories with one click
    - Configure CodeArtifact authentication
+   - Discover and manage EKS clusters across all regions
+   - Configure kubectl with one click and automatic context tracking
+   - Track recently used AWS regions
+   - Monitor current kubectl context in settings
+   - Support development with integrated professional donation button
+   - Consistent role interaction across all tabs

 ## User Experience Goals